jonnyhyman/daisy_chain/README.md

 It does this by hosting a remote procedure call server within Resolve, and defining a serialized interface for the entire API surface.
-(The Resolve API itself is actually an RPC server, so this is really like an RPC of an RPC.
-While a little bit ridiculous, this allows us to write and use the API in a familiar way with full documentation)
+The Resolve API itself is actually an RPC server, so this is really like an RPC of an RPC.
+While a little bit ridiculous, this allows us to write and use the API in an efficient way with full documentation!

 Types, documentation, and RPC connection is written in each client language, see the status of your favorite language in the Status table above.

-## Script use-cases

-- 🚧 A Chromium / WebKit extension to "Download to Media Pool" from internet, called CreditsDue
-- 🚧 A script to copy from a current-timeline-item metadata field to clipboard on a timer, called CopyCat
-- 🚧 A more accurate transcription workflow than Resolve's trashy one, using OpenAI Whisper
-- 🚧 Removing silence from a clip automatically (via ffmpeg or some loopback)
-- 🚧 `py-auto-gui` madness to automate repetitive edit tasks (macros, basically)

 ## Audience
-- Jonny mostly, for now
-- Later, lazy video editors with coding experience
+- Lazy video editors with coding experience
-- Later, production houses with workflow programmers on staff
+- Production houses with workflow programmers

 ## Installation

+0. Download this repo
-1. Set Resolve External Scripting to Local or Network
+1. Set Resolve External Scripting to *either* Local or Network
 2. Install Python
-2. Ensure that the PYTHONHOME env variable is set at system level, to point to the directory where you will find the python3.exe, or symlink that path with /usr/local/bin/python3
+3. Ensure that the PYTHONHOME env variable is set at system level, to point to the directory where you will find the python3.exe, or symlink that path with /usr/local/bin/python3
-2. Copy the DaisyChain Host script into Resolve's watch folder for scripts macOS
+4. Copy the DaisyChain Host script into Resolve's watch folder for scripts macOS

     ```